Thomas-Maier/slurmy/mkdocs/docs/howto.md

 jh.run_jobs()
 ```

 The `output_max_attempts` argument of the [JobHandler](classes/JobHandler.md) defines how many attempts are made to find the output file for a given job that is in FINISHED state.
-By default it is set to 5, in order to avoid delayed availablity of the output file in the underlying file system.
+By default it is set to 5, in order to avoid delayed availability of the output file in the underlying file system.

 ### FINISHED and SUCCESS trigger in the run_script
 You can also set triggers in the run_script to indicate at which point in the job processing it should be considered as FINISHED and/or SUCCESS.